Byrne Creek Community School

 Byrne Creek Community School is a public high school in Burnaby, British Columbia and part of School District 41 in Burnaby.
-It is in the Edmonds area and serves over 1,000 students as of 2015.
+It is in the Edmonds area and serves over 1,034 students as of 2026.
+Byrne Creek Community School is the only secondary community school in the District of Burnaby.

 Origin of the name

 The name Byrne Creek, for which the school is named, can be traced back to Peter Byrne—who served as reeve (mayor) from 1906 to 1910.

 The creek is a short distance west from the school.
 The creek has its origins just north-east of Edmonds station.
 The creek runs south through Byrne Creek Ravine Park (which has several trails for walking) in the Edmonds neighbourhood before joining the Fraser River in the Big Bend neighbourhood at Burnaby Fraser Foreshore Park.

 History

 Byrne Creek officially opened in September 2005, being the most recently established secondary school in the Burnaby School District.
-It was built to accommodate for the rising population in the city of Burnaby.
+It was built to accommodate up to 1200 students, for the rising population in the city of Burnaby.
 Most students who attended schools close to Byrne Creek's vicinity transferred out of their schools to attend the closer institution.
+As of the 2025/2026 school year, there are 1034 students attending the school.